ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

   afterthat it shows error when i run my app then i fix that issue the error was in my migrations so add migrations agarin after required changes and run it again.

   inside covertype i added index.cshtml and update changes.
+  Moreover,inside wwwroot i added a new class with name covertype.js and update changes that are required.